 The Transaction includes both a reverse stock split and a forward stock split of NCR common stock.
-If this Transaction is approved and occurs, the reverse split will occur at 6:00 p.m. on May 14, 1999.
-All registered stockholders on May 14, 1999 will receive 1 share of NCR common stock for every 10 shares of NCR stock held in their record accounts at that time.
-Any registered stockholder who holds fewer than 10 shares of NCR stock in a record account at 6:00 p.m. on May 14, 1999 (also referred to as a "Cashed-Out Stockholder"), will receive a cash payment instead of fractional shares.
-This cash payment will be based on the trading value of the cashed-out shares at that time.
+If this Transaction is approved and occurs, the reverse split will occur at [6:00 p.m.] on May [14], 1999.
+All registered stockholders on May [14], 1999 will receive 1 share of NCR common stock for every 10 shares of NCR stock held in their record accounts at that time.
+Any registered stockholder who holds fewer than 10 shares of NCR stock in a record account at [6:00] p.m. on May [14], 1999 (also referred to as a "Cashed-Out Stockholder"), will receive a cash payment instead of fractional shares.
+This cash payment will be based on the trading value of the cashed-out shares at the time.
 (See "Determination of Trading Value" below for a description of how the trading value will be determined upon completion of the Transaction.)
-Immediately following the reverse split, at 6:01 p.m. on May 14, 1999, all registered stockholders who are not Cashed-Out Stockholders will receive 10 shares of NCR common stock for every 1 share of stock they received after the reverse stock split.
-If a stockholder holds 10 or more shares in a record account, any fractional share in the account will not be cashed out after the reverse split and the total number of shares held in that account will not change as a result of the Transaction.
+Immediately following the reverse split, at [6:01] p.m. on May [14], 1999, all registered stockholders who are not Cashed-Out Stockholders will receive 10 shares of NCR common stock for every 1 share of stock they received after the reverse stock split.
+If a stockholder holds more than 10 shares in a record account, any fractional share in the account will not be cashed out after the reverse split and the total number of shares held in that account will not change as a result of the Transaction.